kane50613/yt-chat-recycle/README.md

 # ![YouTube Chat Recycle](icons/icon_48.png) YouTube Chat Recycle
-Automatic recycle old YouTube Livestream chat for reducing ram usage
+A Chrome extension that automatic recycle old YouTube Livestream chat for reducing ram usage

 ---
-### How does it works
+### How does it work

 YouTube live chat does a huge impact to ram usage, to reduce ram usage, it automatically removes old comments to make it display less comments